j0hn3/network_programmability_experiments/README.md

 This folder contains the scripts and configurations i use for my personal lab which runs on virtual box lab.

 ## Device Info
 All the software i use in this virutal lab is freely available and can be found using the following links.

-_Note you will require an account (which can be created for free using a personal email)_
+_Note you will require an account to download this software which can be created for free using a personal email_
 - [Arista EOSv](https://www.arista.com/en/support/software-download)
 - [CSR1000v 3.15.0S](https://software.cisco.com/download/home/284364978/type/282046477/release/3.15.0S)
   - 3.15.0S is latest freely downloadable version available as of 11/23/19